gleative/win-to-mac-shortcuts/README.md

 # win-to-mac-shortcuts
-Gives you mac like shortcuts on windows.
+Obtain mac like shortcuts on your windows machine.

 Run this script with AutoHotkey.